chidhvilaskacham/EKS_2048_game/README.md

 ## 2. Deploy the 2048 Game Application
 The 2048 game is deployed as a Kubernetes application.
 It requires a **namespace** (game-2048) and a deployment manifest that defines the necessary resources.

+AWS Fargate is used to run containers without managing servers or clusters of EC2 instances, allowing developers to focus on application development and deployment rather than infrastructure management.

 ### **Create a Fargate Profile**
 Fargate profiles determine which Kubernetes namespaces should run on Fargate.
 Create a Fargate profile for the `game-2048` namespace: